actions/runner/docs/contribute.md

 We welcome contributions in the form of issues and pull requests.
 We view the contributions and the process as the same for github and external contributors.

+> IMPORTANT: Building your own runner is critical for the dev inner loop process when contributing changes.
+However, only runners built and distributed by GitHub (releases) are supported in production.
+Be aware that workflows and orchestrations run service side with the runner being a remote process to run steps.
+For that reason, the service can pull the runner forward so customizations can be lost.

 ## Issues

 Log issues for both bugs and enhancement requests.
 Logging issues are important for the open community.